 For key issue #2e allowing the Roaming charging profile to be updated at any time should be taken into normative work i.e., solutions #2.12 and 2.1x.

-For solution 2.1,
+For solution #2.1 the following conclusions apply:

-- there is single session between NF (e.g. AMF, SMF or SMSF) and V-CHF;
+- based on solution #2.1, using a single session between NF (e.g. AMF, SMF or SMSF) and V-CHF carrying both the information for V-CHF and H-CHF, should be taken into normative work;

 - based on solution #2.6, Nchf_ConvergedCharging service API reused to the interaction between V-CHF and H-CHF should be taken into normative work;

-- on how to find H-CHF, combination of solution #2.8 and #2.9 should be take into normative work;
+- based on both solution #2.8 and #2.9, finding the H-CHF can allow the use of both NRF and SUPI, should be taken into normative work;

-- the trigger for the CHF-to-CHF communication based on the reception of a charging data request, solution #2.11 and solution #2.20, should be taken into normative work;
+- based on solution #2.11, the trigger for the CHF-to-CHF communication based on the reception of a charging data request, should be taken into normative work;

-- on the granularity to establish charging session between V-CHF and H-CHF, it can reuse solution #2.11;
+- based on solution #2.20, allowing the V-CHF to request more quota from the H-CHF than was requested from the NF, should be taken into normative work.
+The handling of the quota, that is in excess of what was requested by the NF, in the visited network CCS is considered outside the scope;

 - based on solution #2.13, V-CHF selected charging information for reporting to H-CHF should be taken into normative work.

-Editor’s note: Further conclusions are FFS.

 7.3 Charging in an MNO for the purpose of wholesale charging towards an additional actor